-Favor Large Caps and Developed International, Staying Neutral on Style
+Favor Large Caps, Staying Neutral on Style, with Slight Preference for Developed International for Now

-The STAAC maintains its recommended neutral equities allocation based on the Committee's assessment that the risk-reward tradeoff between equities and fixed income is roughly balanced with stock valuations elevated and bonds offering very attractive yields.
-The Committee now favors large cap stocks over their smaller brethren due to potentially slower economic growth and tighter credit conditions, though valuations remain attractive for high-quality small caps.
+The STAAC maintains its recommended neutral equities allocation based on the Committee's assessment that the risk-reward trade-off between equities and fixed income is roughly balanced.
+Stock valuations are not attractive at such high yield levels in the bond market.
+The Committee favors large cap stocks over their smaller brethren due to potentially slower economic growth and tighter credit conditions, though valuations remain attractive for high-quality small caps.
 Technical analysis points to growth over value, but valuations remain elevated for growth stocks broadly.
 The Committee continues to slightly favor developed international stocks over U.S. due mostly to valuations and increasingly more shareholder friendly management teams in Japan, but currencies have not been helping and Europe has clearly weakened.
 Key risks to equities include overtightening by the Fed, broader military conflict in Europe, and escalation in U.S-China tensions.